 Within the sphere of qualitative and quantitative forecasting, there are several different methods you can use to predict demand:

-- Customer Surveys, which provide key information on customer expectations, desires, and needs.
+- Customer Survey Method, which provide key information on customer expectations, desires, and needs.
+This data is useful for creating a sales forecast but is harder to predict actual demand.

 - The Barometric Method, which involves using economic indicators to predict trends and measure current, past and future activity.